pyxnat/pyxnat/doc/advanced_tutorial.rst

     >>> element.provenance.get()
     >>> element.dettach()

-The provenance attach method adds new steps with each call, unless the overwrite parameter is set to True.
-The following keywords for the provenance dictionnay are available:
+The provenance :meth:`Provenance.attach` method adds new steps with each call, unless the `overwrite` parameter is set to `True`.
+The following keywords for the provenance dictionary are available:

     - program
     - program_version